akashcodes/akashcodes.github.io/content/posts/post1.md

 &nbsp;

 So, that's it.
 I hope you liked this post.
-If I made any mistakes, please let me know in the comments below.
-Also, if you have any queries, feel free to ask.
+If I got something wrong, please let me know in the comments below.
+Also, if you have any thoughts, feel free to share.
 Have a great day!

 &nbsp;